Upgrading your office equipment? Recycling old computers and IT equipment hardware.

 Today is World Environment Day (June 5th), so we thought it would be a good time to talk about why recycling old computers, hardware and electronics is so important.

+If you are wondering what to do with old computers that don’t work, read on.
 Electrical items should never be put in the rubbish bin.
 Businesses have a responsibility to ensure that old equipment is disposed of in a way that is safe for the environment.
 Electronics are filled with heavy metals and carcinogenic chemicals that are toxic and dangerous to both humans and the environment.

 All businesses need to replace and update their office hardware as technology moves so fast.
 This also includes any IT and telecommunications equipment used as well as any IT peripherals like printers and monitors, batteries, cables and accessories.
 So to stop it all ending up in landfill businesses must take steps to ensure the proper disposal, treatment and recycling of thier e-waste.